Emeritus Faculty Development Grants

 - Grants may support payment to independent contractors, subject to IRS 1099 regulations.
 Such contracting is the responsibility of the grantee and is unrelated to any college employment program (including student assistants).

-- Proposals that involve human subjects or the use of human tissues are subject to the requirements of the College’s Institutional Review Board (IRB) (IRB guidelines, FAQs and forms are available at: http://www.skidmore.edu/irb/ Proposals that involve the use of vertebrate animals are subject to the requirements of the College’s Institutional Animal Care and Use Committee (IACUC) (IACUC guidelines and forms are available by contacting the Office of Sponsored Research or the IACUC chairman).
+- Proposals that involve human subjects or the use of human tissues are subject to the requirements of the College’s Institutional Review Board (IRB) (IRB guidelines, FAQs and forms are available at: https://www.skidmore.edu/irb/.
+Proposals that involve the use of vertebrate animals are subject to the requirements of the college’s Institutional Animal Care and Use Committee (IACUC).
+IACUC guidelines and forms are available by contacting the IACUC chair.
 IRB and IACUC approvals are not a prerequisite to submitting an Emeritus Faculty Development Grant but are required prior to the commencement of the research.

 - Deliberations of the FDC are strictly confidential and decisions on awards are not to be discussed with individual committee members.
 All inquiries regarding awards shall be addressed to the chairperson.